 Once again, the more points a nonresident has, then the better their odds of getting lucky.
 There is only one permit available to a maximum point holder and it will take more than that.
 Instead, consider the hunt dates, overall odds/number of applicants or trophy potential and apply for a hunt that best fits your needs.

-What can I expect with 9 or 10 bison points?
+What can I expect with 9, 10 or more bison points?